pivotal-cf/pcf-release-notes/p1-v1.1/loggregator.md

 # Loggregator

-## Under rare circumstances duplicate log messages can appear
+## Duplicate log messages for an application appear occassionally

-If for some reason (such as a deployment roll of a DEA node) the buffer is not flushed, a duplicate log message can be emitted.
-This happens very infrequently.
+* Loggreator may resend one or more log lines to the cf command line client (or syslog drains) if the logging process is restarted (due to CF deployment upgrade, restart of DEA, etc.) This happens very infrequently.